woven-visionai/wts-dataset/README.md

 ## License and Citation <a name="licenseandcitation"></a>

-will update the citation with arXiv paper and please refer to our dataset for license [project page](https://woven-visionai.github.io/wts-dataset-homepage/)
+will update the citation with arXiv paper and please refer to license here.[project page](https://woven-visionai.github.io/wts-dataset-homepage/)